sourcegraph/go-langserver/README.md

   gocodeCompletionEnabled?: boolean;

   /**
+   * formatTool decides which tool is used to format documents.
+Supported: goimports and gofmt.
+   *
+   * Defaults to goimports if not specified.
+   */
+  formatTool?: string;

+  /**
+   * goimportsLocalPrefix sets the local prefix (comma-separated string) that goimports will use.
+   *
+   * Defaults to empty string if not specified.
+   */
+  goimportsLocalPrefix?: string;

+  /**
    * MaxParallelism controls the maximum number of goroutines that should be used
    * to fulfill requests.
 This is useful in editor environments where users do
    * not want results ASAP, but rather just semi quickly without eating all of